What is a McKenzie Friend?

 A McKenzie Friend is a member of the public, without legal training, who assists an appellant when they have no legal representative, at a time that is often bewildering and full of anxiety.
 A McKenzie Friend is a volunteer, independent of the court system and the Home Office.

 Our team of committed volunteers work with unrepresented asylum seekers to support them to access legal representation and to accompany asylum seekers to court hearings.

 At no point are clients asked for any kind of financial contribution.

-Volunteers will attend a two day training session, an observation of a full asylum appeal hearing at Phoenix House and complete a period of shadowing at meetings and drop-ins.
+Volunteers will attend a training session and complete a period of shadowing at meetings.
 We currently have a wonderful team of volunteers from a variety of backgrounds and with a range of experience.
-Wherever possible it is our policy for volunteers to work in teams of two.
+Wherever possible it is our policy for volunteers to work in pairs.
 Please see our Volunteering page for further information and to download an application form.